2022 Classic Ride Guide Vol I

 Important Updates and Reminders

-- Parking, check-in and campsites will be available beginning Friday night if you would like to arrive early.
+- Parking and campsites will be available beginning Friday night if you would like to arrive early.
 If you’re signed up for Tent + Porter Service, those tents will be up and ready to use on Friday night.
 No food will be available so you’ll need to go in to town to get what you need.

 - Groups can be located next to each other in Tent + Porter.
 We will send a group request form in August to everyone registered for Tent + Porter.